-It means that an AMT holder needs to be sure they are competent to inspect and maintain IAW their AMT qualifications and endorsements.
+It means that an AMT holder needs to be sure they are competent to inspect and maintain IAW their AMT certificates and endorsements.

 The General Competency Rule in respect of aircraft inspection and maintenance activities covers but is not limited to:

 - – maintaining aircraft records, certification and use of data

 - – use of tools and the conduct of basic practices and procedures required to conduct aircraft maintenance and aircraft periodic or any other inspection